 Using Action Groups

-Use action groups to execute multiple actions based on the same set of conditions.
-Action groups make the maintenance of workflows easier because the conditions and other settings of multiple actions in the group are entered and updated at one time on the parent group.
+Use action groups to run multiple actions based on the same set of conditions.
+Action groups make workflows easier to maintain because you only need to set the conditions and other settings one time, on the parent group.

-For example, in approval workflows, the Approve and Reject buttons are added to the form by two Add Button actions.
-If the conditions of these two buttons are the same, an action group lets you place both Add Button actions into the group, and you only have to enter the action condition one time for both actions.
+For example, in approval workflows, the Approve and Reject buttons are added to the form with two Add Button actions.
+If these two buttons share the same conditions, an action group lets you group them, so you only have to enter the action condition one time for both actions.

-To use action groups, create an action group, define conditions for the action group, and add actions within the group.
-You can only create action groups for actions that execute on a server trigger, including Entry, Exit, and Scheduled.
-You cannot use actions that execute on a client trigger.
+To use action groups, create the group, set the conditions, and add actions within the group.
+You can create action groups only for actions that execute on a server trigger, including Entry, Exit, and Scheduled.
+You can't create action groups for actions that execute on a client trigger.

-To execute actions on Items sublist lines, use sublist action groups.
+To run actions on Items sublist lines, use sublist action groups.
 For information, see Using Sublist Action Groups.

 To create an action group:

-1. If you have not already done so, open the existing workflow that contains the state where you want to create an action group in edit mode.
+1. Open in edit mode the existing workflow that contains the state where you want to create an action group.

 See Viewing Existing Workflows and Workflow Manager Interface View and Edit Modes.